ddnexus/pagy/docs/extras/meilisearch.md

 extend Pagy::Meilisearch
 ```

-The `Pagy::ElasticsearchRails::Search` adds the `pagy_search` class method that you must use in place of the standard `search` method when you want to paginate the search response.
+The `Pagy::Meilisearch` adds the `pagy_search` class method that you must use in place of the standard `search` method when you want to paginate the search response.

 ### pagy_search(...)